informal-org/informal/docs/tutorial/tutorial.md

 # "Hello World"
 ```

-All code in AppAssembly lives in these spreadsheet-like cells.
+All code in Informal lives in these spreadsheet-like cells.
 You can write entire programs in these cells, but we recommend building your program out of many smaller cells you can observe.
 ```ruby
 1 + 1        # 1
 10 * 2.5     # 25.0